jeet-dhandha/cloud-firestore-cache/README.md

 # Early Alpha : Unstable ⚠️

-- This is an **EARLY, UNSTABLE, PREVIEW RELEASE** of the project. ⚠️ Until v1 is released, it is expected to break often.
+- This is an **EARLY, UNSTABLE, PREVIEW RELEASE** of the project. ⚠️ Until v1 is released, it is expected to have breaking changes and other issues.

 ---